Creuna-Oslo/ui-team-meta/new-employees/Secrets-in-the-office.md

 - Line - She knows the where, when, who and why of the entire office.
 You can usually find her on her place right in front of the main entrance.
 - Marius Eple (Head of the IT department) - Grant wishes for hardware, licenses and fix everything connected to electricity.
 Usually to be found in the IT department.
 - Pelle (Pappa) - Can most often be found on his place beneath the Jolly Roger flag.
-- Rolf (head of Tech) - His place is located almost in the middle of the office.
+- Marius (head of Tech) - His place is located almost in the middle of the office.

 ## Azure DevOps